polterguy/polterguy.github.io/plugins/magic.lambda/index.md

 really caring about its original structure, but rather only its set of dynamic substitution arguments.
 This slot leaves all other nodes as is.

-Basically, the way it works, is that it takes your expression, and recursively iterate each node below the result of your expression, checks to see if the node's value is an argument such as e.g. `{howdy}` - And if so, it substitutes the `{howdy}` parts with the value of the argument you are expected to supply to your invocation having the name **[howdy]**.
+Basically, the way it works, is that it takes your expression, and recursively iterates each node below the result of your expression, checks to see if the node's value is an argument such as e.g. `{howdy}` - And if so, it substitutes the `{howdy}` parts with the value of the argument you are expected to supply to your invocation having the name **[howdy]**.